 By Joanne Jeffries.
-Last Updated 12th May 2022.
+Last Updated 16th June 2022.
 Welcome to this page which includes information on personal injury claims payouts for a slipped disc.
-We discuss the average payout for a herniated disc for UK claims, and reveal when you could claim for building disc compensation.
+We discuss what is the average payout for a herniated disc for UK claims, and reveal when you could claim for building disc compensation.
 You can find out here what could be included in a bulging disc workers’ compensation settlement for UK claims.
+Plus, we explain how knowing the average compensation for a herniated disc would not give you insight into your own case.
 But first, we look at a case in which a teacher claimed for a slipped disc, as we believe it could explain further about herniated disc compensation amounts.

 Slipped disc case study

 In this case study we look at the case of a teacher who needed to claim compensation after suffering a slipped disc at work.
 The injury was caused by a combination of two falls in the workplace and resulted in a persistent injury the claimant would need to deal with in the future.
 We have researched this case to be able to highlight the role played by having the right personal injury solicitor working on your accident at work claim.
 It can make the difference between getting the maximum possible level of compensation and a lower settlement.
 The right solicitor will also be able to help you through a no win no fee agreement